1988 United States Senate election in Maine

 The 1988 United States Senate election in Maine was held on November 8, 1988.
 Incumbent Democratic U.S. Senator George J. Mitchell won re-election to a second full term in a landslide.
-As of 2022, this is the last time the Democrats won a U.S. Senate election in Maine.
+As of 2024, this is the last time a Democrat has won a U.S. Senate election in Maine.
+Incumbent Vice President George H.W.
+Bush won the state in the concurrent presidential election.